dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md

 ## What happens to all Windows PCs after enrollment

--  Software will be installed on your computer to enable your IT administrator to manage the computer, and enable you to get to company resources like apps and support information.
-Your IT administrator may automatically update this software.
+-  Software will be installed on your computer to let your IT admin manage the computer, and to let you access company resources like apps and support information.
+Your IT admin might automatically update this software.

--  Intune Endpoint Protection may be installed on your computer.
-This is software that checks for viruses and malware.
+-  Intune Endpoint Protection might be installed on your computer.
+This software checks for viruses and malware.

--  Your IT administrator can collect or delete data from your computer’s hard drive.
+-  Your IT admin can collect or delete data from your computer’s hard drive.

--  Your IT administrator can install apps and updates on your computer.
+-  Your IT admin can install apps and updates on your computer.

 ## What happens every eight hours after device enrollment
 About every eight hours, enrolled devices will:

--   Download any policy or app updates that your IT administrator has made available.
+-   Download any policy or app updates that your IT admin has made available.

 -   Send any hardware inventory updates.

 -   Send any company app inventory updates.

-If you have questions, contact your IT administrator.
+If you have questions, contact your IT admin.
 For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).